-Of the many things Cairns is known for, dining might not be the most familiar item on the list.
-However, the culinary scene in this Queensland city is surely one not to be missed.
-Added to the great variety of restaurants around town, one of the most unique things to do is participate in a […]
+Of the many things Cairns is known for, its culinary scene might not be the most familiar item on the list.
+However, the Queensland city offers dining experiences surely not to be missed.

 Category: Things To Do